 Grab an AT HOP pass to save on Auckland public transport

 The initial card cost is non-refundable, so it's really only worthwhile if you're planning an extended stay in Auckland.
-You'll need to tap in and tap out for each journey, but the total you'll pay for transport in a single day is capped at NZ$20 (US$13.15).
+You'll need to tap in and tap out for each journey, but the total you'll pay for transport in a single day is capped at NZ$20 (US$11.79).
 The Auckland Transport website has a list of venues where you can buy and charge AT HOP cards.

-Link around the inner city by bus
+Travel around the inner city by bus

-Auckland Transport's extensive city bus system reaches most parts of this sprawling city, albeit with varying degrees of frequency and punctuality.
+Auckland Transport's extensive bus system reaches most parts of this sprawling city, albeit with varying degrees of frequency and punctuality.
 The most important buses for travelers are the Link routes, which connect many sights in and around the center.

 The Auckland Transport network also includes three train lines, mainly serving the city's eastern, western and southern suburbs.
 The Western Line from Britomart is handy for sport and music fans attending live sport and concerts at nearby Eden Park, while the Southern Line stops at Mt Smart Stadium, Auckland's other major sports venue.